Planter Box Vegges

-I need some advice and tips for using planter boxes for my vegetables (tomatoes, lettuce etc).
-How often should I water and fertilise?
-Am new to this!
-Plus, what’s the best way to deter the local cats from using my planter boxes as their toilet?
+How often should I water and fertilise my vegetables (tomatoes, lettuce etc) which are in a planter box?
+Also, what’s the best way to deter the cats from using my planter boxes as their toilet?

 Depending on the position of your planter boxes, they will need to be watered regularly and thoroughly in the height of summer; possibly every second day.
 We presume you have used good quality potting mix and/or container mix which is purposely designed for growing vegetables in planter boxes.

 Most container mixes have nutrients included, but with regular watering and plant uptake, these readily available nutrients are used up over time.
 Therefore, apply side dressings of Daltons Goldcote Vegetable and Herb Fertiliser every 2-3 weeks throughout the summer months.